Jon Rua: Career

 His film & television credits include guest star and supporting roles in Smile 2, The Blacklist, Blue Bloods, Law & Order.
 He also appeared in the televised version of the SpongeBob SquarePants: The Broadway Musical, which is currently on the Paramount+ streaming app.
 In 2025, Rua joined the original cast of Hamilton to perform on the 78th Tony Awards.

 Rua's choreographer career has focused on originating new work as well as reinvigorating past musicals.
-He has choreographed the world premiers of The Unauthorized Untitled Hunter S. Thompson Musical, 3 Summers of Lincoln, The Hombres, as well as regional producer Macbeth, Rent, Godspell, Aida, Jesus Christ Superstar, amongst other workshops of developmental musicals.
-He has been the specialty choreographer/assistant for Broadway's The Cher Show and The SpongeBob Musical, as well as the rom-com Isn't it Romantic.
-Rua took his vision to the next level as a Co-Creative Director and the Choreographer for PHISH New Year's Eve Show at Madison Square Garden in 2019-2020 with 'Send in the Clones'.
-He has conceived music videos and commercials for Coheed & Cambria ("Old Flames"), Lawrence ('More"), and the New York Lotto to name a few.
+He has choreographed the world premieres of The Unauthorized Untitled Hunter S. Thompson Musical, 3 Summers of Lincoln, The Hombres, as well as regional producer for Macbeth, Rent, Godspell, Aida, Jesus Christ Superstar, amongst other workshops of developmental musicals.
+He worked as the specialty choreographer/assistant for Broadway's The Cher Show and The SpongeBob Musical, as well as the rom-com Isn't it Romantic.

+Rua became a co-creative director, and a choreographer for PHISH New Year's Eve Show at Madison Square Garden in 2019-2020 with 'Send in the Clones'.
+He has also made music videos and commercials for Coheed & Cambria ("Old Flames"), Lawrence ('More"), and the New York Lotto.

 Rua is an associate choreographer for Boop!
 The Musical, which started performances on March 11, 2025, and officially opened on April 5th.
 As well as the choreographer for dance sequences for Floyd Collins, which started performances on March 18th, 2025, and officially opened on April 21st.

-Educator / Movement Director
+Educator/"movement director" career

 Rua teaches dancers of all levels through workshops.
-Most recently Rua put on a dance workshop in 2021 as a Movement Director on the SS Neverender, a cruise for the band Coheed & Cambria, to the song In Keeping Secrets of Silent Earth 3.
+Most recently, Rua put on a dance workshop in 2021 as a "movement director" on the SS Neverender, a cruise for the band Coheed & Cambria, to the song In Keeping Secrets of Silent Earth 3.
 Rua also led an advanced hip hop workshop at BroadwayCon in 2016.